 New Fabric with Healing Ceramic Particles

 Want to tap in to your body’s own healing energy?
 Change your clothes!
 Wearing clothing made with a new type of fabric can actually promote healing from within.
 This fabric is imbued with ceramic (yes, you read that right!) and emits far infrared (FIR) healing properties.
 Far infrared or thermal radiation is a band of electromagnetic energy that, like the sun, our bodies naturally emit.
-So when you wear FIR (simply termed “infrared” in the marketplace) clothing next to your skin, these ceramic particles absorb your own natural energy and heat emissions and return them back to you.
+So when you wear FIR (available from Under Armour, 32 Degrees, L.L.
+Bean and others) clothing next to your skin, these ceramic particles absorb your own natural energy and heat emissions and return them back to you.

 That means the ceramic content in, for example, infrared pajamas will radiate back to you your very own warmth and energy and keep you cozy at night.
 It’s rather like encasing yourself in a subtle heater.
 The ceramic in the fiber returns your own beneficial thermal radiation.
 But if those PJs are cotton, silk, or another fiber, then your infrared energy escapes.
 For the greatest energy return, wear infrared clothing that is close fitting and in direct contact with the skin.

 How Infrared Clothing Works

 Why is it good to have your own thermal radiation returned back to you?
 The National Center for Biotechnology Information observes that while the far infrared wavelength is not visible to our eyes, our body experiences its “energy as a gentle radiant heat which can penetrate up to 1.5 inches (almost 4 cm) beneath the skin.”
 As FIR increases circulation, it helps with arthritis, athletic recovery, inflammation, carpal tunnel syndrome, Raynaud’s disease, menstrual cramps, and more.
 It even supports weight loss.